The policy was last updated May 2018.

 6. Live Chat

 We use a third party platform to deliver our Live Chat service to handle customer enquiries in real time.
-The software is provided by a company called Zopim, the Live Chat product is called Zendesk Chat.
+The software is provided by a company called Click4Assistance.

-When you interact with the Live Chat interface, the following details are recorded by Zendesk Chat:
+When you interact with the Live Chat interface, the following details may be recorded by the Click4Assistance live chat service:

 If you use the Live Chat service and you request to speak to a member of our advisor team we may ask you for your name, telephone number and email address in order to arrange contact with our advisor team.
 This is optional.

-The details of your Live Chat conversation reside on Zopim servers.
-Zopim operates in a number of countries worldwide, for this reason your personal data may be processed outside the European Economic Area (EEA).
-Furthermore, Zopim may use “sub-processors” (third parties) to help them in the conduct of providing their service.
+The details of your Live Chat conversation reside on Click4Assistance servers.
+Click4Assistance servers are based in the UK.
+Your data will not pass outside the UK at any point, as a result of using the Click4Assistance live chat service via our Website.
+Click4Assistance may use “sub-processors” (third parties) to help them in the conduct of providing their service.

-Wherever and however your data is processed, Zopim adheres to processes and measures necessary to adequately protect your data.
+Wherever and however your data is processed, Click4Assistance adheres to processes and measures necessary to adequately protect your data.

-For information on how Zopim secures the data that exists on the Zendesk Live Chat platform, visit these pages of their website: https://www.zendesk.co.uk/product/zendesk-security/
+For information on how Click4Assistance secures the data that exists on the Live Chat platform, visit these pages of their website.

 Your Live Chat conversation will also be passed to the advisor team so that they understand the nature of your enquiry.